telerik/reporting-docs/knowledge-base/how-to-send-culture-from-client-to-service.md

 How to pass the desired culture through an AJAX call from the HTML5 Report Viewer client to the server

 ## Solution
-The culture that is respected server side is taken from the *deviceInfo["CurrentCulture"]* property.
-If this property is not provided, the culture would be taken from the culture settings of the server.
-Currently, this property could be modified in the event [jQuery.ajaxPrefilter](http://api.jquery.com/jquery.ajaxprefilter/) that changes the options of the AJAX request before sending it.
+The culture that is respected server side is taken from the *deviceInfo["CurrentCulture"]* and *deviceInfo["CurrentUICulture"]* properies.
+If any of these properties are not provided, its value will be taken from the culture settings of the server.
+Currently, the properties could be modified in the event [jQuery.ajaxPrefilter](http://api.jquery.com/jquery.ajaxprefilter/) that changes the options of the AJAX request before sending it.
 The culture is added only in the request for [creating the document](../telerik-reporting-rest-documents-api-request-document).
 The following code adds a handler for the *jQuery.ajaxPrefilter* event that sets the culture to the desired one.
 The *PlaceCultureStringHere* variable should be a string representing a valid culture.

 ```javascript
 <script>